On-Staff PhysiciansClick a photo below to learn about the practicing specialists who help code our software

 Michael Sherling, MD, MBA

-Dr. Michael Sherling is the Chief Medical Officer and Co-founder of Modernizing Medicine.
-In 2014, Dr. Sherling, along with his co-founder, Dan Cane, received the U.S. Chamber of Commerce’s Leadership in Healthcare Award.
+Dr. Michael Sherling is the co-founder and Chief Medical and Strategy Officer of Modernizing Medicine.
+In 2014 Michael, along with Dan Cane, received the U.S. Chamber of Commerce’s Leadership in Healthcare Award.

-Dr. Sherling is a dynamic speaker and has had the honor of speaking at the 2015 Health 2.0 Conference’s “Tools to Fix the Clinical User Experience” and the 2016 Dermatology Entrepreneurship Conference.
+Michael is a dynamic speaker and has had the honor of speaking at the 2017 Association of Dermatology Administrators & Managers (ADAM) Annual Meeting, the 2016 Dermatology Entrepreneurship Conference and 2015 Health 2.0 Conference’s “Tools to Fix the Clinical User Experience.”

-Dr. Sherling has been a practicing dermatologist since 2006.
-He is currently practicing in a comprehensive skin care dermatology group in Palm Beach County, Florida.
+Michael has been a practicing dermatologist since 2006 and currently practices in a comprehensive skin care dermatology group in Palm Beach County, Florida.
+Michael also serves on the Advisory Board for the Florida Atlantic University Charles E. Schmidt College of Medicine.
 Michael is board certified by the American Board of Dermatology.
 Prior to relocating to Florida, he was the Associate Director of Laser Medicine and Skin Health at Brigham and Women’s Hospital in Boston and served as the Associate Residency Program Director for Harvard Medical School’s Department of Dermatology.
-He has several publications in peer reviewed medical literature.
+He has several publications in peer-reviewed medical literature.

-Dr. Sherling obtained his BS in Biology at Brown University with honors in 1996, his MD from Yale School of Medicine with honors in 2002, and his MBA from Yale School of Management in 2002.
+Michael obtained his BS in Biology at Brown University with honors in 1996, his MD from Yale School of Medicine with honors in 2002 and his MBA from Yale School of Management in 2002.
 He received his clinical training at Harvard Medical School, where he served as chief resident in dermatology.

 Jordan Miller, MD